JohnPetersen/Seeker_Hats/README.md

 - My son would turn off his hat.
 - Only two people can participate.
-- Brim of hat not the easist to see.
+- Brim of hat not the easiest to see.
 - A button was originally part of the system.
 The button was designed to allow for signaling between the two devices.
-The design prototype worked hsowever in the final build pressing the button caused the device to reset so the button was removed.
+The design prototype worked however in the final build pressing the button caused the device to reset so the button was removed.
 - The GPS module has a built-in logging capability, but code to activate it froze the program.

 ## Future Work